The removal of underground storage tanks (USTs) is a service we provide frequently.

-Our company is approved by Oklahoma’s Petroleum Storage Tank Division as a qualified underground storage tank inspector.
+Our company is approved by Oklahoma’s Petroleum Storage Tank Division as a qualified underground storage tank remover, and we hold a license to remove USTs.
 We are also partnered with excavators that are specialized in underground storage tank removal.
 We monitor the overall removal process, perform additional inspections, and prepare necessary reports for the state’s Department of Environmental Quality.
 We will also facilitate the disposal of underground storage tanks.

 We work with fuel stations across the Plains and Midwest states and are ready to dispatch a qualified environmental engineer right away to your facility.